 Prepare coconut milk layer:

-Gently pour about 1/3 cup of the coconut milk mixture into the dish or mould you want to use.
-Pop any bubbles you see with a toothpick and gently transfer to a refrigerator to let it solidify, about 7 minutes
+- Gently pour about 1/3 cup of the coconut milk mixture into the dish or mould you want to use.
+Pop any bubbles you see with a toothpick and gently transfer to a refrigerator to let it sets, about 7 minutes

 Prepare pandan layer:

-Mix the pandan juice with the rest of the pandan juice layer.
+- Mix the pandan juice with the rest of the pandan juice layer.
 Stir to dissolve the agar agar.
-Bring to a boil and then lower the heat to let it simmer and cook for another minute.
-Keep it warm here on the lowest heat setting
+Bring to a boil and then lower the heat to let it simmer and cook for another 2-3 minutes.
+Make sure you no longer see the agar agar powder.
+Keep it warm here on the lowest heat setting on the smallest burner on your stove.
+Give it a stir every now and then

 Layering the cake:

-Once you are done with layering.
-Let the cake chill further for minimum one hour
+- Once you are done with layering.
+Let the cake chill further for minimum of one hour, 2 hours for best result

 Unmoulding and serving: